-These paradoxes and peculiarities of Israeli politics can be understood only by recognizing that in Israel the welfare state, the labor movement and the left have all been decisively shaped by the country's unique experience in nation and statebuilding (Shafir, 1989).
-That is why there is such a deep gulf between Israel and other affluent democracies in the meaning of the core concepts of social-democratic theory, as well as the theory's ability to explain welfare state legitimacy (Shaley, 1992).
-In principle, these contradictions between theory and case suggest two farreaching conclusions.
+These paradoxes and peculiarities of Israeli politics can only be understood by recognizing that in Israel the welfare state, the labor movement and the left have all been decisively shaped by nation and state-building (Shafir 1989).
+That is why there is such a deep gulf between Israel and other affluent democracies in the meaning of the core concepts of social-democratic theory, as well as the theory's ability to explain welfare state legitimacy (Shalev 1992).
+In principle, these contradictions between theory and case study suggest two far-reaching conclusions.
 Methodologically, Israel's distinctiveness underlines the importance of contextualization in comparative research.
 Analytically, the Israeli case could be seen as posing a fundamental challenge to the theoretical primacy of class politics.
 This paper concurs with the first of these conclusions but not the second.
-Like the better-known Japanese 'exception' (Goodman and Peng, 1996; Kwon, 2000, cf. Esping-Andersen, 1997), the Israeli case shows that the standard understanding of welfare regimes was developed for - and has limited applicability beyond - western countries.
+Like the better-known Japanese "exception" (Goodman and Peng 1996; Kwon 2000; cf. Esping-Andersen 1997), the Israeli case shows that the standard understanding of welfare regimes was developed for - and has limited applicability beyond - the western countries.
 For the specific purpose of understanding welfare state attitudes in Israel, contextualization is especially important because the perceived interests of the mass public have been shaped by locally-specific state projects and patterns of political development.
 However, regarding the theoretical implications of the Israeli case, I shall argue that it by no means invalidates a class perspective.
-Conflicting class interests are universal, but they are differentially inserted and expressed in different national contexts.
-This important insight is alien to socialdemocratic theory because its perspective on distributional politics is unduly rooted in the Scandinavian experience (Shalev, 1983; Baldwin, 1990; Castles, 1994).
+Conflicting class interests are universal, but they are differentially inserted and expressed in differing national contexts.
+This important insight is alien to socialdemocratic theory because its perspective on distributional politics is unduly rooted in the Scandinavian experience (Baldwin 1990; Castles 1994; Shalev 1983).
 In Israel, collective struggles for material and symbolic power and advantage are an integral feature of political life, without being politically constructed as class conflict.
 Nevertheless, class conflict is subtly but surely implicated in the visible issue conflicts of Israeli politics.
-In other words, the fact that class differences in support of the welfare state are politically muted in Israel does not render class politics irrelevant, for the backstage of identity politics is about redistribution.
+In other words, the fact that class differences in support for the welfare state are politically muted in Israel does not render class politics irrelevant, because the backstage of identity politics is about redistribution.